izhanchang/Edge-Documentation/ischang_Edge_Documentation.md

 #### From the keyboard shortcut:
 1. Tap and hold ctrl-shift-S (Windows) or shift-cmd-4 (Mac).
 2. Click and drag around the area you want to capture.

+### Sync Edge across devices
+Syncing your account allows your browser preferences to be virtually available on the web.
+When you make an account on Microsoft Edge, you can then log in and access your personalized browser on any device.
+1. Select the profile icon next to the address bar.
+2. Choose the account you want to sign into, or [add a new account](#add-a-new-account).
+3. Sign in to sync account.

+### Update Microsoft Edge
+Microsoft makes regular updates to Edge, and keeping your browser up-to-date ensures that you have the best browsing experience possible.
+1. Select the **Settings and more** icon in the top right corner, then choose **Settings**.
+2. Select **About Microsoft Edge**.
+3. If Edge is up-to-date, the page will show that no action is needed.
+If an update is available, select **Download and install to proceed**.
+4. After the update is installed, restart Microsoft Edge to finish updating.

 ## Staying safe with Microsoft Edge